1. Commercial Publisher (also referred to as a Traditional Publisher):

 Enters into an agreement with the author to publish the author’s manuscript.
 The agreement is typically non-exclusive with the author retaining certain

-rights as described in their particular agreement.
+rights as described in their particular publishing agreement.
 The author retains ownership of the work.
-It is more of a partnership between the publisher and the
+It is more of a partnership between the publisher

-author, whereby the author makes a financial commitment to subsidize a portion of the publishing costs.
-There is no additional financial commitment
+and the author, whereby the author makes a financial commitment to subsidize a portion of the publishing costs.
+There is no additional financial

-required from the author.
+commitment required from the author.
 The terms of the agreement define the specific obligations of the publisher and the author.
-The author is usually required to
+The author is usually

-make more efforts in the marketing and promotion of the book than with a traditional format.
-The publisher handles all facets of production, from initial
+required to make more efforts in the marketing and promotion of the book than with a traditional format.
+The publisher handles all facets of production,

-author submission to producing the final product.
-They fund the advertising, promotion and other necessary items to create public awareness and a demand
+from initial author submission to producing the final product.
+They fund the advertising, promotion and other necessary items to create public awareness

-for the book.
+and a demand for the book.
 They fund the actual production of the book and distribution channels making it available to the public.
-Because there is no royalty advance,
+Because there is no

-the author is paid royalties from the very first book sold.
+royalty advance, the author is paid royalties from the very first book sold.
 Royalties are typically 20 to 40%.
-Subsidy publishers are generally less selective than traditional
+Subsidy publishers are generally less selective

 3. Vanity Publisher: